 National Aeronautics and Space Administration Disclosure Guidance

-The following requirements are from the NASA Guidebook for Proposers Responding to a NASA Funding Opportunity, revised as of May 2020 (sections 3.15 and 3.16), however investigators are advised to refer to the funding notice for any additional requirements.
+The following requirements are from the NASA Proposer's Guide (February 2023).
+However, investigators are advised to refer to the funding notice for any additional requirements.

 Biographical Sketch